The Battle of Dorking: Background

 Chesney was a captain in the Royal Engineers and had grown concerned over the ramshackle state of Britain's armed forces.
 He used fiction as a device to promote his views after letters and journalism on the issue had failed to impress public opinion.
-The Franco-Prussian War (1870–1871) had just demonstrated the speed, superiority and adaptability of the Prussian Army, which meant that Chesney's depiction of a fast-moving and determined invader hit a nerve.
+The Franco-Prussian War (1870–1871) had just demonstrated the speed, superiority, and adaptability of the Prussian Army, which meant that Chesney's depiction of a fast-moving and determined invader hit a nerve.

 Plot

 The story is told as a narrative by an unnamed veteran who participated in the Battle of Dorking.
 He is recounting the final days before and during the invasion of Britain.
 It is addressed to his grandchildren as an event fifty years earlier.
 Beginning sometime after an event similar to the Franco-Prussian War, concerns grow with the mobilisation of armed forces near the Netherlands.
-The Royal Navy is destroyed by a wonder-weapon ("fatal engines"), and an invasion force suddenly lands near Worthing, Sussex.
+The Royal Navy is destroyed by torpedoes, and an invasion force suddenly lands near Worthing, Sussex.

-Demilitarisation and lack of training means that the army is forced to mobilise auxiliary units from the general public, led by ineffective and inexperienced officers.
+Demilitarisation and lack of training force the army to mobilise auxiliary units from the general public, led by ineffective and inexperienced officers.
 The two armies converge outside Dorking, Surrey, where the British line is cut through by the advancing enemy and the survivors on the British side are forced to flee.

-The story ends with the conquest of Britain; the ransom the victors impose makes the country destitute (special comparison is made to France; likewise humiliated, but able to rise from the blow due to its wealth being in its fields and size, rather than colonies and business).
-The British Empire is broken up, with only Gibraltar and Malta being kept by the victorious Germans.
-Canada and the West Indies are ceded to the United States, and Australia, India and Ireland are all granted independence.
+The story ends with the conquest of Britain; the ransom the victors impose makes the country destitute (special comparison is made to France; likewise humiliated, but able to rise from the blow because its wealth is in its fields and size rather than colonies and business).
+The British Empire is broken up, with only Gibraltar and Malta retained by the victorious Germans.
+Canada and the West Indies are ceded to the United States.
+Australia, India, and Ireland are all granted independence.
 Ireland enters a lengthy civil war as a result.

 Publication history

 The Battle of Dorking was first published anonymously as a serial in the May 1871 Blackwood's Magazine and then in pamphlet form from the same publisher by the end of the month before finally appearing as a novel.
 It went through several editions and engaged the interest of soldiers and politicians, as well as the reading public.

+It was translated into German by Wilhelm Hübbe-Schleiden in 1879.

 It has appeared in a number of collections, including Michael Moorcock's Before Armageddon: An Anthology of Victorian and Edwardian Imaginative Fiction Published Before 1914 (1975).

-The pamphlet is in the public domain worldwide, because the author died more than 100 years ago.
+It is available for download from Project Gutenberg.